pottekkat/personal-website/content/now.md

 ## Blog and Newsletter

 I write on this blog about my work and my other projects.
-I also send [biweekly newsletters](/subscribe/) to a couple of hundred people. ~~The newsletter is now on hiatus because of my busy work and personal schedule.
+I also send ~~biweekly~~ [bimonthly newsletters](/subscribe/) to a couple of hundred people. ~~The newsletter is now on hiatus because of my busy work and personal schedule.
 I hope to be back at it in a couple of months.~~ The newsletter is back!

 I don't plan to work on these full-time or scale and monetize them, at least for now.